-Potassium along with sodium, is one of the main electrolytes in the body, important for many vital bio-chemical processes.
-Normal level of potassium in blood is between 3.9 – 5.1 mmol/L. It’s main positively charged electrolyte (cation) inside the cell, while his level in out of cell liquids is significantly lower.
+Potassium along with sodium is one of the main electrolytes in the body, important for many vital biochemical processes.
+The normal level of potassium in the blood is between 3.9 – 5.1 mmol/L. It’s main positively charged electrolyte (cation) inside the cell, while his level in out of cell liquids is significantly lower.
 With sodium the situation is inverse.

-Problems due to low amounts
+Problems due to low amounts of potassium

 There is enough potassium in food so in normal circumstances it’s rare to talk about potassium deficiency.
 But, there are situations and conditions when there can be a deficiency in the body.
-It usually happens to people active in sport activities and people under great physical stress, due to heavy sweating, than in cases of diarrhea and vomiting, during a therapy with various diuretics that drain potassium, during a time of long hunger and various illnesses.
+It usually happens to people active in sports activities and people under great physical stress, due to heavy sweating, than in cases of diarrhea and vomiting, during therapy with various diuretics that drain potassium, during a time of long hunger and various illnesses.

-First sign of potassium deficiency is overall tiredness and muscle weakness and muscle spasms.
-More serious potassium deficiency leads to imbalance of electrolytes in the body that affects all muscles and nerves.
-That often leads to irregular heart rhythm, blood pressure drop, overall body weakness, confusion, sleepiness, thirst and vomiting.
-For defining the relative amount of potassium in the body it requires a lab blood testing.
+The first sign of potassium deficiency is overall tiredness and muscle weakness and muscle spasms.
+More serious potassium deficiency leads to an imbalance of electrolytes in the body that affects all muscles and nerves.
+That often leads to irregular heart rhythm, blood pressure drop, overall body weakness, confusion, sleepiness, thirst, and vomiting.
+For defining the relative amount of potassium in the body it requires lab blood testing.

-Problems due to high amounts
+Problems due to high amounts of potassium

 Potassium is extracted from the body through kidneys, so in some situations when kidneys aren’t functioning properly it can lead to lower extraction of potassium and sign of hyperkalemia.
-High concentrations of potassium are usually amounts higher than 6 mmol/L. It can happen when excess usage of diuretics does not extract potassium from the body so it accumulates, also in case of diabetes.
+High concentrations of potassium are usually numbers higher than 6 mmol/L. It can happen when excess usage of diuretics does not extract potassium from the body so it accumulates, also in case of diabetes.